miguelandrs/Python-for-FBA/README.md

 4. Open Anaconda Navigator
 5. Launch Jupyter Lab

-At this point you are ready to navigate to the notebooks folder and open `1 Introduction to Python 1 (basics).ipynb`.
+At this point you are ready to navigate to the notebooks folder and open `1 Introduction to Python 1.ipynb`.

 Notebooks have 2 modes, command and edit mode.
 When you open a notebook, you start in command mode.
 You can quickly navigate cells with arrow keys in command mode, as well as several other keyboard shortcuts such as deleting a cell with `dd`.